mycroftwilde/devil-steps-in-a-myth-system/ref_guide/mythsystems/README.md

 Myth Systems, that lens of interpretation has always been so interesting to me, even before it was named in my head.

-This comes to my artistic drives again, but something I loved to do was image different worlds, how things fit together, be a world builder, in a sense, from a writing perspective.
+This comes to my artistic drives again, but something I loved to do was imagine different worlds, how things fit together, be a world builder, in a sense, from a writing perspective.

 When I was younger, trying to think of all the possible things that could be combined, or that would be needed to understand ...a build world from start to end times..
 I would make lists for myself.
 Lists of different Myth Creatures, Names for unique or interesting parts of different animals that could be cross applied to some sort of magic system, religions or different ideas around Religion, etc. I had binders full.
 That sort of exploration excited me.
 I think that came from Manga and Anime and the Dominance Hiarachy Climb style of narrative structure in Shonen Manga, as well as pictures and images, while I was listening to music, and the overlays that I experienced while reading and imaging.